Benchling-Open-Source/allotropy/README.md

 # Introduction
 Welcome to `allotropy` -- a Python library by Benchling for converting instrument data into the Allotrope Simple Model (ASM).

 The objective of this library is to read text or Excel based instrument software output and return a JSON representation that conforms to the published ASM schema.
+Note that some schemas do not yet match the published ASM schema, in these cases the CHANGE_NOTES.md file included alongside the schema details the differences and proposed changes to ASM or the library schema.
 The code in this library does not convert from proprietary/binary output formats and so has no need to interact with any of the specific vendor softwares.

 If you aren't familiar with Allotrope, we suggest you start by reading the [Allotrope Product Overview](https://www.allotrope.org/product-overview).